seolhalee/seolhalee.github.io/index.md

 ## Bio

-Hi, I'm a first year PhD student in [Informatics at University California, Irvine](https://www.informatics.uci.edu/).
+Hi, I'm a first-year PhD student in [Informatics at University California, Irvine](https://www.informatics.uci.edu/).

 I do research in **data and information systems in urban planning & design** in cities.
 My works question how we deal with messy data in urban governance, where both big data analytics and community mapping happen at the same time.
 By answering the questions, I pursue to find ways to make the practices democratic and inclusive.